Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \subsection{Performance metrics}

 Solver performance is assessed along two aspects: solution quality, expressed by the achieved objective value, and computational effort.
 For each solver run, we record three components: (i) the solver runtime, defined as the wall-clock time required to obtain an optimal or near-optimal solution, (ii) the preprocessing time needed to construct the problem in a form acceptable to the solver, and (iii) the objective value returned by the solver.
-When the TFO is clustered and only a subset of vehicles is optimized directly, the global objective value (Eq~\ref{eq:qubo_objective}) is recomputed from the combined assignments of all vehicles, ensuring comparability across different instance scales.
+When the TFO is clustered and only a subset of vehicles is optimized directly, the global objective value is recomputed from the combined assignments of all vehicles.

 To provide fair comparisons, computational time limits are aligned across solvers.
-Simulated Annealing, Tabu Search, and the D-Wave QAHS are configured with iteration or sampling limits that scale with $n_\text{var}$, while Gurobi and CBC are restricted to the same runtime as the QAHS (its internal \texttt{run\_time} property). \footnote{We also tested Gurobi and CBC with extended time limits; however, their solution quality did not improve significantly compared to the restricted runs.}
+SA, Tabu, and QAHS are configured with iteration or sampling limits that scale with $n_\text{var}$, while Gurobi and CBC are restricted to the same runtime as the QAHS (resp.
+QPU). \footnote{We also tested Gurobi with extended time limits; however, the solution quality did not improve significantly compared to the restricted runs, more details in Subsection~\ref{sec:large}}.

-Feasibility is enforced by the one-hot constraint, Eq~\ref{eq:one_hot}; infeasible solutions are flagged, but still included in congestion statistics.
+Feasibility is enforced by the one-hot constraint, Eq.~\ref{eq:one_hot}; infeasible solutions are flagged, but still included in congestion statistics.
+For each TFO instance, the following metrics are collected and stored in the database for further analysis and visualization: \begin{itemize}

-For each TFO instance, the following metrics are collected and stored in database for further analyzes and visualization: \begin{itemize} \item \textbf{Congestion cost} --- evaluated over the entire simulation as the sum of the cost terms (Eq.~\ref{eq:qubo_cost}) across all clusters $C_\ell,\; \ell \in \{1,\dots,L\}$:
+\item \textbf{Congestion cost} evaluated over the entire simulation as a global recomputation of the cost term (Eq.~\ref{eq:qubo_cost}) from the final route assignment $\mathbf{x}$ for all vehicles:

+where $q(\mathbf{x})$ is evaluated using the complete set of selected routes for all vehicles, including interactions between vehicles belonging to different clusters.
+In other words, clustering is used only during optimization to decompose the problem into tractable subproblems, whereas the reported congestion cost is recomputed afterwards on the full congestion map and therefore includes both intra-cluster and cross-cluster interactions.

-where $q(\mathbf{x}_{C_\ell})$ denotes the cost term restricted to cluster $C_\ell$, comprising pairwise congestion interactions and route duration penalties for assignment $\mathbf{x}_{C_\ell}$. \item \textbf{$\Delta$ Energy} — The relative energy gap, i.e., the normalized difference between the objective values obtained by two solvers.
-For instance, comparing the QAHS against Gurobi, we define
+\item $\boldsymbol{\Delta}$ \textbf{Energy} as the relative energy gap, i.e., the normalized difference between the objective values obtained by two solvers.
+For instance, comparing energy of QAHS against Gurobi is defined as